This article was medically fact-checked by Women’s health expert and Gynaecologist Dr. Alyssa Dweck.

 Actually, research shows that around 50% of women are unable to do a Kegel contraction correctly.
 You can check out our Beginner’s Guide to Kegels and our list of the most common Kegel mistakes for excellent tips on nailing it!

 The pelvic floor is a pretty complex system which includes both fast-twitch and slow twitch muscle fibers.
-Fast-twitch muscles are those that react rapidly to stimuli were as slow-twitch muscles are always switched on.
-Different types of muscle require different kinds of exercise, which is why you should vary the rhythm and length of your Kegels.
+Fast-twitch muscles are those that react rapidly to stimuli; think a quick sprint.
+Slow-twitch muscle fibers are in for the long haul, like an endurance run.
+Kegel exercises likely rely on both depending on the rhythm, duration, strength, and frequency achieved.
 Think high intensity interval training (HIIT) for your vagina!